highfidelity/hifi-docs-grav-content/05.host/01.your-domain/02.configure-settings/docs.md

 1. Right-click the High Fidelity icon on your system tray or top menu bar.
 2. Select 'View Logs'.

-A window pops-up showing your domain server's logs.
+A window pops up showing your domain server's logs.

 ## Add a Description For Your Domain